ploneintranet/ploneintranet/docs/development/frontend/translations.rst

 - Enter your translation
 - You can later enter a comment to both columns in the main listing.

-    - Use the filter search to find it.
+    - use the filter search to find it.

 Challenges when translating
 ---------------------------